Quick Start¶

 You can find the command-line arguments by running the following command.

-python train_nyu.py -h
+python main.py -h

 For instance, running the following command will train a MTL model with LibMTL.weighting.EW and LibMTL.architecture.HPS on NYUv2 dataset.

-python train_nyu.py --weighting EW --arch HPS --dataset_path /path/to/nyuv2 --gpu_id 0 --scheduler step
+python main.py --weighting EW --arch HPS --dataset_path /path/to/nyuv2 --gpu_id 0 --scheduler step

 If everything works fine, you will see the following outputs which includes the training configurations and the number of model parameters.